o3de/o3de.org/content/docs/user-guide/assets/asset-processor/interface.md

 The Assets Tab search is also a regex based search, like for the jobs tab.
 Refer to the previous section [filtering by keyword and status](#filtering-by-keyword-and-status) for more information.

 {{< note >}}
 The directory tree displayed in the tab is from the **Asset Database**, not the files on disk.
 It only displays assets that have been processed.
-Files on disk that are ignored by Asset Processer do not appear in the directory tree.
+Files on disk that are ignored by Asset Processor do not appear in the directory tree.
 {{< /note >}}

 You can browse source assets in the scan directories to view IDs and dependency information for each asset.
 You can also browse product assets in the Asset Cache and view IDs, last process time, job key, deployment platform, and dependency information for each asset.
 A search bar is available in both tabs to filter the list of assets that are displayed.
 Search matches partial file names, and regex is supported.